kushb98/Xcitium---OPENEDR/README.md

 # Xcitium OpenEDR Endpoint Security

 Welcome to the Xcitium OpenEDR Endpoint Security project!
-This repository contains resources and documentation related to the hands-on lab on protecting endpoints with Xcitium OpenEDR.
+This repository contains resources and documentation related to the hands-on project on protecting endpoints with Xcitium OpenEDR.

 ## Overview